Enrile, Cagayan: History

-Sinupac, a hinterland of Enrile, was the hiding place of Emilio Aguinaldo and his revolutionary forces when they retreated from pursuing American forces.
+Sinupac, a hinterland of Enrile, was the hiding place of Emilio Aguinaldo and his revolutionary forces while evading pursuit from American forces during the First Philippine Republic.
+The locals prepared feasts for the president during his refuge.

 Geography

-Enrile lies on the southernmost part of Cagayan, bounded by Sta.
-Maria, Isabela to the south, by the mighty Cagayan River to the east, by Solana and Tuguegarao City to the north and by the province of Kalinga to the west.
+Enrile lies on the southernmost part of Cagayan, bounded by Santa Maria, Isabela to the south, by Cagayan River to the east, by Solana and Tuguegarao to the north, and Rizal, Kalinga to the west.
+It has a land area of 18,451.3 hectares.